A programmable quantum current standard from the Josephson and the quantum Hall effects: Applications of the PQCS

 Another application is the realization of a quantum ampere-meter that can be used to close the QMT.
-One approach to realize this experiment, proposed by the finish NMI (MIKES)\cite{Manninen2008short}, consists in comparing the monoelectronic current pump with the current delivered by a single Josephson junction in series with a high value resistor (typically 1 M$\Omega$) by means of a SQUID based current null detector to measure the unbalance current.
-On one hand, this mounting (see fig. 3a) offers the advantage of a current detection near equilibrium, but on the other hand it faces the difficult calibration of a high value resistor placed at low temperature.
-The french NMI (LNE)\cite{Devoille2012} rather proposed to oppose the voltage of a Josephson array to the voltage drop at the terminals of a 10 k$\Omega$ resistor fed by the current obtained after amplification by the CCC of the pump current (see fig. 3b).
+One approach to realize this experiment, proposed by the Finnish NMI (Centre for Metrology and Accreditation)\cite{Manninen2008,Kemppinen2010}, consists in comparing the single electron current pump with the current delivered by a single Josephson junction in series with a high value resistor (typically 1 M$\Omega$) by means of a SQUID-based current null detector to measure the unbalance current.
+On one hand, this mounting (see fig. 4a) offers the advantage of a current detection near equilibrium, but on the other hand it faces the difficult calibration of a high value resistor placed at low temperature.
+A similar experiment was realized by the NMI of United Kingdom (National Physical Laboratory) using a voltage source, a current detector and a $1~\mathrm{G}\Omega$ resistor implemented at room temperature.
+The measurement accuracy of the current pump was limited to $1.2\times10^{-6}$ in relative value by the Johnson-Nyquist noise of the resistor and the calibration uncertainty of the room temperature apparatus\cite{Giblin2012}.
+The French NMI (Laboratoire National de m\'etrologie et d'Essais)\cite{Devoille2012} rather proposed to oppose the voltage of a Josephson array to the voltage drop at the terminals of a 10-k$\Omega$ resistor fed by the current obtained after amplification by the CCC of the pump current (see fig. 4b).
 The calibration of the resistor is greatly simplified, but this simplification is done at the expense of a more complicated detection phase.
 Indeed, two different null detectors are needed: a zero flux detection in the SQUID loop and a zero voltage detection in the opposition circuit at room temperature.
-Moreover, the current amplification relies on a SQUID feedback control of the current source supplying the resistor in series with a CCC winding which is delicate to operate and generally causes some noise enhancement.
+Moreover, the current amplification relies on a SQUID feedback control of the current source supplying the resistor in series with a CCC winding which is more delicate to operate and generally causes noise enhancement.
+More precisely, the frequency bandwidth of the external feedback is limited by the CCC internal resonance (at a few kHz) which makes the SQUID submitted to high-frequency flux noise.
+Due to the intrinsic nonlinearity of the SQUID response, this can lead to unwanted rectified signals altering the measurement accuracy.